adal347/challenge/README.md

 # Basketball Games Prediction - Challenge

 For many years the humanity tried to predict different aspects of the world.
-Predict weather, natural disasters, lotery and games is fundamental for us.
+Predict weather, natural disasters, lottery and games is fundamental for us.
 We predict future to understand it and react it.
 For this program we want to predict, with some characteristics, if we can know the result of a game that has not yet disputed.